Labelings vs. Embeddings: On Distributed Representations of Distances: Introduction

-\paragraph{Planar Graphs and Restricted Topologies.} We first consider exact distance labeling and isometric embeddings.
+\paragraph{Planar Graphs and Restricted Topologies.} Here we study metric spaces that induced by the shortest path metric of weighted graphs with restricted topologies.
+We first consider exact distance labeling and isometric embeddings.
 Gavoille \etal \cite{GPPR04} showed that planar graphs admit exact labeling with label size $O(\sqrt{n})$, and proved a matching lower bound. \footnote{This lower bound, as well as all other lower bounds from~\cite{GPPR04}, count bits rather than words. } They further showed that treewidth-$k$ graphs admit exact labeling with label size $O(k\log n)$.
 Linial \etal \cite{LLR95} proved that an isometric embedding of the $n$-cycle graph into $\ell_\infty$, and in fact into any normed space, requires $\Omega(n)$ coordinates. \footnote{Their proof is much more general than what is required for $\ell_\infty$.
 For a simpler proof for the special case studied here, see \Cref{thm:PlanarEmbeddingLB}. } Notice that the cycle graph is both planar and has treewidth $2$; hence, there is a strict separation between distance labeling and $\ell_\infty$-embedding.

-For exact distance labeling, we prove that planar graphs require prioritized label size $\Omega(j)$ (based on \cite{GPPR04}), see \Cref{thm:PlanarPrioritzedLB}.
-This bound is tight, as prioritized label size $O(j)$ is possible already for general graphs \Cref{thm:GeneralGraphPriorirtyLabeling}.
+For exact prioritized distance labeling, we prove that planar graphs require prioritized label size $\Omega(j)$ (based on \cite{GPPR04}), see \Cref{thm:PlanarPrioritzedLB}.
+This bound is tight, as prioritized label size $O(j)$ is possible already for general graphs (\Cref{thm:GeneralGraphPriorirtyLabeling}).
 We conclude that priorities make exact distance labelings much harder for planar graphs. \footnote{Interestingly, for unweighted planar graphs, Gavoille \etal \cite{GPPR04} prove only a lower bound of $\Omega(n^{\frac13})$ on the label size, and closing the gap to the upper bound $O(\sqrt{n})$ remains an important open question. } This lower bound for exact prioritized labeling holds for unweighted graphs as well, hence this type of labeling is now well understood.
-For embedding of treewidth-$k$ graphs, Elkin \etal \cite{EFN18} constructed exact labeling with prioritized label size $O(k\log j)$.
+For treewidth-$k$ graphs, Elkin \etal \cite{EFN18} constructed exact labeling with prioritized label size $O(k\log j)$.
 For isometric embeddings into $\ell_\infty$, we show in \Cref{thm:PlanarEmbeddingLB} that no prioritized dimension is possible for the cycle graph, which provides a lower bound for both planar and treewidth-$2$ graphs.
 This implies a dramatic separation for these families.

 Additional results on labelings with $1+\eps$ distortion, and embeddings with constant distortion are described in \Cref{subsec:related}.